DanGiaime/IGME.220.01/Rules.md

 | Extra Ammo | **Once during combat, you may attack twice.** |
 | Boost (aka *Haul Ass*) | **Move one squad twice in one turn.** |
 | Scout | You deploy a scouting mission. **Reveal two adjacent tiles of your choice.** |

-### Turn Actions
-* Each squad gets one action
-* An action consists of either a move, an attack, or resetting that unit's _impeded_ state.
-* Squads can also choose not to perform any action on their turn.
-* Players may play one Tile Bonus Card.
-* Once all of a player's squads have expended their actions, or chosen not to perform any actions, the turn is over.

 ### Combat